Dr. Candice Hall

 Chantael moved to Vancouver Island from Ontario, where she previously worked at a veterinary clinic for 5 years as a Veterinary Assistant.
 She began working at Courtenay Veterinary Clinic in April 2015, and enjoys the friendly and caring atmosphere here at the clinic.
-She has had a love for animals all of her life, and shares her home with her spouse, and her 3 large rescue dogs; Mac the 3 legged Husky mix, Herc the Mastiff mix, Larry the German Shepherd mix, and recently adopted kitten named Kevin.
+She has had a love for animals all of her life, and shares her home with her spouse, and her 3 large rescue dogs; Mac the 3 legged Husky mix, Herc the Mastiff mix, Larry the German Shepherd mix, an orange tabby cat named Kevin, and recently adopted brown tabby kitten named Arnold.
 When not working at Courtenay Veterinary Clinic, you can find her enjoying the beautiful B.C landscape; hiking, camping, skiing, and kayaking.

 Angie, Client Service Representative

 The late Sir Simon, Previous Manager of Courtenay Veterinary Clinic Client Greetings & Treat Connoisseur

 Simon was found on the side of the highway in 1998, after being hit by a car.
 As a young adult, he very quickly made himself at home in the clinic, sleeping in reception and greeting the clients.
 After we were unsuccessful in finding his previous owners, he became the full time manager of client relations.
 His favourite things are sleeping infront of the heat vents, and Temptations cat treats (any flavour, except Dairy & Salmon!)